The Ultimate Minimalist Travel Packing List

 Whenever we fly, we’re typically wearing our bulkiest items so that we don’t have to waste our precious luggage space to pack them.
 This means we’re arriving at the airport touting our jackets, sweaters, jeans, and on those outdoor adventures, sometimes even hiking boots.

-On occasions where our luggage is stuffed to the brim, you might even catch us wearing two pairs of shirts/pants!
+On occasions when our luggage is stuffed to the brim, you might even catch us wearing two pairs of shirts/pants!

 Try this technique with your own belongings–this will really maximize what you’re able to pack.
 It’s especially useful during winter travel (think bulky winter coats, winter boots, denim, hats/scarves, and more).